-The tripod has a little remote that you can press for your phone to take a picture.
-It can take pictures up to 30 feet away, so it’s really cool!
+The tripod has a little remote that you can press for your phone to take a picture, and it can take pictures up to 30 feet away.
+Definitely glad I bought it.

 Anyways, it was such a beautiful day, and the view of the city was breathtaking!